I love baking. I have the best memories baking as a child in Italy with my mom and my NONNA whenever she would come and visit us.

 Most cakes can be made with 5 basic ingredients.
 Flour, sugar, eggs, baking soda, and oil.

 Everything else are added bonuses that give cakes a million different variations and consistencies.

-This particular cake calls for egg whites beat until super fluffy.
-Which makes this cake so moist and airy once baked.
+When I was searching for a winning recipe I chose this as a recipe for chocolate cake because it calls for egg whites only, beat until super fluffy. which makes this cake so moist and airy once baked.
 I love that it has no butter as well.

 I reduced the amount of sugar from the original recipe because I like to eat my dessert, but I also want to stay healthy.

 For an amazing solution to remove your cake without a lot of trouble you can use this cake release spray found here.

 Italian Fluffy Chocolate Cake